 Use our Paypal subscription below to get a special price annual subscription rate (saving £16.50 UK, pro rata for other areas) on your new favourite photo magazine!

 Holds 12 of the original series, or eight of the current larger editions.
 Black textured finish, marbled inner, cord spine binder mechanism, metallic silver embossed Cameracraft logo.
 Prices include VAT where applicable, and postage, untracked.

-Icon’s exclusive quarterly magazine, Cameracraft, published its final issue No 12 in August 2015.
-We have merged Cameracraft into f2 and subscribers who are owed CC issues will receive f2.
-You can read a complete library of the 12 digital versions of Cameracraft now for a one-off payment of just £10 on YUDU:
+Icon’s exclusive quarterly magazine, Cameracraft ran from 2012 to 2015.
+You can read a complete digital three year 528-page volume of Cameracraft now for a one-off payment of just £10 on YUDU: